Logo

 Mary Douglas' book Purity and Danger is an analysis of the concepts of ritual purity and pollution in different societies and times to construct a general concept on how ritual purity is established, and is considered a key text in social anthropology.

-At the difference to Claude Levi-Strauss, who utilizes a structuralist approach, Mary Douglas seeks to demonstrate how peoples' classifications play a role in determining what is considered abnormal and their treatment of it.
+In contrast to Claude Levi-Strauss, who takes a structuralist approach, Mary Douglas seeks to demonstrate how peoples' classifications play a role in determining what is considered abnormal and their treatment of it.

 Mary Douglas insists on the importance of understanding the concept of pollution and ritual purity by comparing our own understandings and rituals to "primitive" rituals.